How Much Does Carpet Cleaning Cost in Calgary? (2026 Price Guide)

 For context, here is what whole-home carpet cleaning typically costs in Calgary based on home size:

 These estimates assume carpets in bedrooms and possibly a basement rec room.
 Main-floor living areas in Calgary homes are increasingly hardwood or LVP, so many homeowners only need bedroom carpets cleaned.
+If your main floor is hard flooring, our guide to cleaning hardwood floors in a Calgary home covers that side of the house.

 Hot Water Extraction vs. Dry Cleaning vs. Foam Cleaning